 2. eBay Guaranteed Delivery

 eBay has been pushing eBay Guaranteed Delivery hard in a clear effort to compete with Amazon Prime.
-Just recently, they lowered the barriers to entry to encourage more sellers to use it, even if they don’t have much experience yet.
+Recently, they lowered the barriers to entry to enable more sellers to use it, even if they don’t have much experience yet.
 And now any qualifying listing from a qualifying seller is automatically enrolled by default.